hindu-comm/weblogs/manasataramgini/2020/06/2020-06-08_pandemic-days-the-fizz-is-out-of-the-bottle.md

 close to it you get the full blast of its stench.
 Thus, she suffered an incident of rākṣasa-juṣṭi and suddenly saw light the truly hard way.
-That also opened her eyes to the caturthonmāda and immediately brought under attack from those infected by it.
+That also opened her eyes to the caturthonmāda and immediately brought her under attack from those infected by it.
 Thus, those who were observant and discerning knew that this extremely dangerous mānasika-ruj was just waiting to jump out into the wider population like a viral pandemic.

 Rather notably, the jana-kopa triggered by the kṛṣṇa-mleccha-saṃgrāma in big mleccha-land along with the psychological and economic fallout of